rotki/rotki/docs/installation_guide.rst

 Linux
 ==========

-Go to the `releases <https://github.com/rotki/rotki/releases>`_ page and download the linux-x64 package from the `latest release <https://github.com/rotki/rotki/releases/latest>`_.
+Go to the `releases <https://github.com/rotki/rotki/releases>`_ page and download the linux-x64 appimage from the `latest release <https://github.com/rotki/rotki/releases/latest>`_.
+Or the ``tar.xz`` file.
+Whichever you prefer.

+If you got the appimage you have to give it the executable permission.
+Do :code:`chmod +x rotki-linux_x86_64-vx.x.x.AppImage` replacing the ``x`` with the proper version.
+And then run it.

-Unzip it in a directory of your choice.
+If you got the tar, unzip it in a directory of your choice.
 In the root directory of the unzipped archive there is a ``rotki`` executable.
 Run it via the terminal to start rotki.

 Troubleshooting
 ------------------

-If you get a problem when starting the application or during its usage please open an issue in Github and include all logs that can be found in `~/.config/rotkehlchen/`.
+If you get a problem when starting the application or during its usage please open an issue in Github and include all logs that can be found in ``~/.config/rotkehlchen/``.

 OSX
 ========